A Guide to Medical Marijuana Use in Veterans

 As no surprise, marijuana is not the only drug commonly used among veterans.
 Statistics show that veterans are ten times more likely to abuse their prescribed opioids when compared with the general population.
 The abuse of drugs, such as cocaine and heroin, is also more common among veterans.

 Medical cannabis flower for PTSD is controversial.
-Despite this, numerous studies can be useful for PTSD.
-Moreover, many veterans on medical marijuana report admit that the drug is more effective than most of the available alternatives.
-And if you are worried about safety, you should know that marijuana is one of the ‘safest’ psychoactive drugs around.
+Despite this, numerous studies can be helpful for PTSD.
+Moreover, many veterans of medical marijuana reports admit that the drug is more effective than most of the available alternatives.
+And if you are worried about safety, you should know that marijuana is one of the 'safest' psychoactive drugs around.

 PTSD

-PTSD is about the most common mental health issue among war veterans.
+PTSD is the most common mental health issue among war veterans.
 Long after the war is over and soldiers have returned home, post-traumatic stress disorder may persist.
 Regrettably, the grotesque scenes they have witnessed keep replaying.
-Veterans suffering from PTSD complain of symptoms such as vivid flashbacks, unwanted memories, negative alterations in mood, and alterations in arousal.
+Veterans who have PTSD complain of symptoms such as vivid flashbacks, unwanted memories, negative alterations in mood, and alterations in arousal.
 Veteran suicide may be a tragic outcome.

-The current mainstay in PTSD treatment requires a combination of psychologic treatment and prescription medications.
+The current mainstay in PTSD treatment requires a combination of psychological treatment and prescription medications.
 Regrettably, some studies have observed a growing trend of resistance to drug therapy among combat veterans with PTSD.
 Numerous studies also highlight the efficacy of cannabis for PTSD.
 Its high safety profile presents a more harmless and more effective alternative for PTSD treatment in veterans.
-In 2014, a New Mexico Cannabis Program reported PTSD patients using cannabis experienced a more than 75% reduction in their symptoms.
-This improvement compared to other medications.
-Marijuana for PTSD is being used more and more often.
+In 2014, a New Mexico Cannabis Program reported PTSD patients using cannabis experienced a more than 75% reduction in their symptoms compared to other medications.
+Veterans are using marijuana for PTSD more and more often.

 Chronic Pain